fedeoasi/scala-cta-demo/README.md

 ## Getting Started

-This project is based [Typesafe Activator](https://www.typesafe.com/activator), which is an [SBT](http://www.scala-sbt.org/) based tool.
-Activator simplifies the installation of SBT and scala and provides a script that allows you to get started very quickly.
+This project is based on [SBT](http://www.scala-sbt.org/) based tool.

-When you run Activator you are actually running SBT, which gives an interactive SBT shell where you can run different commands.
+When installed in your system it gives an interactive shell where you can run different commands.

 First, run activator in a shell from a checkout of this project:

-    ./activator
+    sbt

 You should see something similar to: